jb510/ryanmarkel-v2/plugins/aesop-story-engine/README.txt

 * NEW - Welcome screen on plugin activation
 * NEW - New "Type" option for Quote Component which allows the quote to be displayed as a standard pull quote
 * FIX - Blank map tiles with new Mapbox IDs.
 Mapbox changed things and now requires a public key for the map tiles.
 We're using our public key, but have introduced a filter should you need to change this.
 On this update, we've changed our mapbox id, and have written an upgrade script that will ensure you have a smooth transition in this update
 * FIX - The document component css class has been renamed!
 This was inevitable.
-It was mis-labeled as docmument component from day one, so we've fixed it to the proper spelling, of "document" component
+It was mis-labeled as document component from day one, so we've fixed it to the proper spelling, of "document" component

 = 1.4.2 =
 * NEW - Compatibility with Lasso - our soon to be released front-end editor add-on